 Few drops good vanilla extract

-Chocolate sprinkles for decoration
+Chocolate and coloured sprinkles for decoration

 Pour the condensed milk into your heaviest pot.
 Stir in the cocoa powder and the salt.